trishume/QuestSaberPatch/Readme.md

 ### Removing songs

-Removing songs is fundamentally possible and not that hard to implement but I haven't done it yet.
+Removing songs is only possible using the advanced JSON interface described below.
 Right now if you want to remove songs just make a new COPY of your backup APK, patch that with all the songs you still want, and then install it.

 ### It's throwing errors!